ToshioCP/Gobject-tutorial/gfm/sec6.md

 Final type doesn't have any child object.
 Derivable type has child objects.

-The main difference between two objects above is their class.
+The main difference between the two objects is their classes.
 Final type objects doesn't have its own class area.
 The only member of the class is its parent class.